IKOSTYUK/ikostyuk.github.io/_posts/2018-04-10-Instacart-Affinity-Analysis.md

 ### Visualizing Department Affinity
 <img src="/img/instacart/Dept_matrix.JPG" height="100%" width="100%" class="inline"/>

 Produce and dairy eggs departments are most often found bundled together, while snacks are usually brough with almost every department!
+The other interesting observation was how the babies category is virtually blank, which may point to the age of the user base.

 ### Top 25 Departments Shopped Together
 <img src="/img/instacart/Top25dept.JPG" height="100%" width="100%" class="inline"/>